INTRODUCTION

 This is an evolving document meant to reflect the needs and questions from the community.

-TURNING CAPTIONS ON AND OFF ON AIRMEET AND YOUTUBE
+TURNING CAPTIONS ON AND OFF FOR EVENTS.SFWA.ORG, ZOOM, AND YOUTUBE

-If you are watching the panels or awards through Airmeet, there is an option to turn on automatic captioning for yourself.
+If you are watching the panels on events.sfwa.org, there is an option to turn on automatic captioning for yourself.

-This option is located at the bottom middle of the screen (“CC”).
+This option is located at the bottom right of the video player (CC).

 ADDING ALT-TEXT FOR PHOTOS